Everything you need to know about Level Zero Covid rules in Scotland, explained

-When will Scotland move to Level 0?
-Covid restrictions for Level 0 explained
+Level 0 Scotland: Covid restrictions for Level 0 explained ahead of Nicola Sturgeon's announcement today

-It is hoped most of Scotland will be in Level 0 Covid restrictions later this summer, but what does that mean?
+It is hoped that Nicola Sturgeon’s announcement today (July 13) will give Scotland the green light to move into Level 0 on July 19, but what does that mean?

 The easing of lockdown in Scotland has been a gradual process.

-Nicola Sturgeon gave the latest update to the coronavirus restriction levels affecting millions of Scots back in June.
+Nicola Sturgeon will give the latest update to the coronavirus restriction levels affecting millions of Scots today (July 13).

-Several areas – including Edinburgh – were kept in Level 2 restrictions instead of moving into Level 1 as previously planned.
+In the First Minister’s previous update, several areas – including Edinburgh – remained in Level 2 restrictions instead of moving into Level 1 as previously planned.

 But some areas have already moved to the lowest, Level 0, of coronavirus restrictions.